A Guide to All the Sol de Janeiro Fragrances

 You find out what you truly love when you don’t have a lot of extra cash sitting around — and let me tell you, my wallet found a little extra for Sol de Janeiro the entire time I was woefully underemployed last year.
-I love these heavily scented and long-lasting body creams and perfumes from the U.S. brand, which was acquired by the L’Occitane Group in 2021 at a valuation of $450 million.
+I love these heavily scented, vanilla-centric, and incredibly long-lasting body creams and perfumes from the U.S. brand, which was acquired by the L’Occitane Group in 2021 at a valuation of $450 million.
 (Based on how much I love them, this seems to me like a very fair price.)
-But not all of their scents are created equally, so here’s a primer on each of the most popular and non-discontinued (RIP Cheirosa ’39) Sol de Janeiro fragrances (and their respective products), in order of preference.
+But not all of their scents are created equally, so here’s a primer on each of the most popular and non-discontinued (RIP Cheirosa ’39) Sol de Janeiro scents (and their respective products), in order of preference.

-1. Beija Flor Cheirosa ’68
+Day 1: Beija Flor Cheirosa 68

 Fascinatingly, a “beija flor” in Portuguese is a hummingbird — the name literally translates as “kisser of flowers”.
 (I took Portuguese lessons when I spent three months in Brazil a few years ago, and my knowledge of the language tragically did not extend to the birds.)
 (BTW: “cheirosa” just means “fragrance,” so that’s Hummingbird (Fragrance 68) — not as fun in English??)